 The fabric squares are generally sized between 3×3 cm² and 1.5×1.5 cm², but there isn’t a limit to the size of the fabric.
 In fact, if you search “つまみ細工かんざし モダン” (tsumami-zaiku kanzaishi modern) on google image, you can find some work which were created with very big tsumamis.
 Apart from fabric, pearls, gems and jingle bells are often used for decorations as well.

-I have been creating tsumami-zaiku accessories for a while now and I would say I’ve just started to get the hang of it.
-I won’t say it is a very difficult craft comparing to other things that I have try, but tsumami-zaiku requires the most patience and precision.
+I have been creating Tsumami-Zaiku accessories for a while now and I would say I’ve just started to get the hang of it.
+I won’t say it is a very difficult craft comparing to other things that I have try, but Tsumami-Zaiku requires the most patience and precision.
 Cutting 40 odd rather small pieces of fabric to the exact size for one kanzashi alone was very trying for me at the beginning.
-Anyway, here are some of my earlier works.
+Here are some of my earlier works.

-Theses are one of my early experimental work in 2016 when I first started.
+These are one of my early experimental work in 2016 when I first started.
 I have tried using different shapes, sizes, and numbers of tsumamis to create the flowers, as well as different pearl decorations.
-I have also tries putting them on bobby pins and you could see them here.
+I have also tried putting them on bobby pins and you could see them here.

 Another experimental work using different tsumamis on the same flower.
 This design seems to be quite popular.